christmas-countdown/bot/README.md

 ## Contributing

 Read the contributing file first.
-Join the Discord server if you want to help translate the bot and don;t know where to start.
+Join the Discord server if you want to help translate the bot and don't know where to start.